Naranja València Late

 DURABILITY:

-It can be kept in good condition for up to 30 days after harvesting (some pieces even longer), always following our instructions for preservation: immediately remove them from the box, spread them on a wide surface, with temperature and humidity not extreme, without direct sunlight or heat sources, and discard any pieces that may spoil.
-This is a general rule, considering that they are perishable and without post-harvest treatments, it is also possible that some pieces may spoil before 30 days.
+Smaller specimens, especially in Clemenrubí mandarins, may have thinner skin and may become a bit difficult to peel over time, although they remain juicy on the inside.
+They can be stored well for up to 20 days after harvesting, always following our instructions for preservation: remove them from the box immediately, spread them on a wide surface with moderate temperature and humidity, away from direct sunlight or heat sources, and discard any piece that may be damaged.
+This is a general guideline, considering that they are perishable and without post-harvest treatments, some pieces may spoil before the 20 days.

 Conventional farming